 We plan to develop new content and features within our existing games to grow the number of active players in our existing player segments.
+In addition, we intend to further develop additional content and features to cultivate new players from adjacent segments and new geographies.
+We also aim to efficiently deploy our marketing spend to attract new players to our platform.

+Increase engagement and monetization of existing players.

 We intend to improve engagement and monetization of our existing players by leveraging enhanced data insights gained from our analytic capabilities.
-In addition, we aim to utilize our rich data to hone our development, marketing, and live game operations efforts to drive additional player engagement and monetization.
-We also aim to efficiently deploy our marketing spend to attract new players to our platform for both our existing games and future new games in our existing gaming categories.
+We also aim to utilize our rich data to hone our development, marketing, and live game operations efforts to drive additional player engagement and monetization.